markh-de/KiVar/README.md

 ![Variant Selection Dialog With Changes](doc/plugin-changes.svg)

-When clicking the _Update PCB_ button, KiVar sets the values and attributes for all relevant footprints as previewed in the information text box.
+When clicking the _Update PCB_ button, KiVar sets the configured data for all relevant footprints as previewed in the information text box.

 ##### Visible Changes